JoooooMei/cuddle-coin/README.md

 # cuddle-coin

-Simple blockchain with coin, using pubnub for bradcasting
+Simple blockchain with coin, using pubnub

 To run app, creata a config folder in backend root folder and add config.env with: